DwarfCu/spark-k8s/README.md

 kubectl delete -f 00-evn.yaml
 ```

-Or you can delete only spark Namespace and then all contained resources will be also deleted.
+Or you can delete only the spark namespace and then all contained resources will also be deleted.

 ```bash
 kubectl delete namespaces spark